BCS SGAI

 Explaining Recommender Systems’ Performance via User Behaviour Patterns

 GianCarlo A.P.I.
 Catalano (University of Stirling), Klaudia Dynak (University of Wrocław), Alexander E.I.
-Brownlee (University of Stirling) Piotr Lipinski (University of Wrocław)
+Brownlee (University of Stirling) and Piotr Lipinski (University of Wrocław)

 Session 1: Davidson Room (2 papers)